xgbuils/siteswap-generator/README.md

 ## Siteswap introduction
 Siteswap is a juggling notation used to describe or represent juggling patterns.
 It encodes the number of beats of each throw, which is related to their height, and the hand to which the throw is to be made.
 However, it does not describe body movements such as behind-the-back and under-the-leg.

-A siteswap pattern can be expressed through number sequence that represent a cycle of throws with different heights.
-These heights must meet certain mathematical rules.
-For more information, see [siteswap entry](http://en.wikipedia.org/wiki/Siteswap) in wikipedia.
+A siteswap pattern can be defined as sequence of no-negative integers wich represents a cycle of throws with different heights.
+This sequence of heights must follow two mathematical rules:
+### 1) Rule of average:
+Given a sequence of heights `a1, a2 ... an` representing a juggling pattern, then `a1 + a2 + ... + an mod n = 0` and `(a1 + a2 + ... + an) / n` is the number of balls used by this juggling pattern.

+### 2) Rule of modulus:
+Given a sequence of heights `a1, a2 ... an` representing a juggling pattern and given any pair of numbers `ai` and `aj` of this sequence, then `i != j` implies `(ai + i) mod n != (aj + j) mod n`.

 ## Description
-This module allow to compute the whole patterns with specific number of balls, length of cycle (also called period) and heights.
+This module allows to compute the whole patterns with specific number of balls, length of cycle (also called period) and heights.
 Siteswap generator does not compute patterns that are the same except rotations or repetitions.
 For example, [5,3,1], [3,1,5] and [1,5,3] are the same except rotations and [3,3,3], [3,3] and [3] are the same except repetitions.

 ## Version